jgaud/PerformanceMetricsImbalancedDomains/README.md

-## An Analysis of Performance Metrics for Imbalanced Classification - DCS 2021
+## An Analysis of Performance Metrics for Imbalanced Classification - DS 2021

 This repository contains all the code used in the empirical tests conducted in the paper *"An Analysis of Performance Metrics in Imbalanced Classification"* [1].